| Availability: | |

 Q: How does AAC compare to ACSR in cost?

-A: While AAC conductors have a 10–15% higher upfront cost than ACSR, their extended 60+ year lifespan (compared to ACSR’s typical 30-year life) and 30% lower maintenance requirements result in a 25% total cost savings over the entire lifecycle.
-This long-term value makes them a cost-effective choice for utility companies and industrial operators.
+A: While AAC conductors have a 10–15% higher upfront cost than ACSR, their extended 60+ year lifespan (compared to ACSR's typical 30 year life) and 30% lower maintenance requirements result in a 25% total cost savings over the entire lifecycle.

 Q: Can these conductors handle extreme temperatures?